 East Gobi & Khan Khentii

-Your journey begins leaving the capital on a local train south on the Trans-Siberian Railway.
-Watch the scenery change gradually from lush green lands to arid steppes as you enter the Gobi—where you will disembark at a local station that seems to be in the middle of nowhere!
-From there, a jeep ride will take you to your exclusive ger camp in the Ikh Nart Nature Reserve.
+Your journey begins as we head south of the capital.
+Watch the scenery change gradually from lush green lands to arid steppes as you enter the Gobi—soon disembarking at your exclusive ger camp in the Ikh Nart Nature Reserve.

 The nature reserve is home to an estimated 500-700 Argali Sheep (Ovis ammon) and 100-200 Siberian Ibex (Capra sibirica).
 Though it is not guaranteed, there is a very good chance of seeing both species.
 You spend the days looking for wildlife as well as exploring the history and archaeology of the reserve—whistling arrows were quite recently found embedded in the rocks.
 With ancient graves and petroglyphs, its rich and unique landscape has incredible stories to tell.
 From here, you set out with camel carts on a 8-10 kilometer walk through the wilderness to a fixed Ger Camp, where you can meet other travellers with plenty of amazing stories to share.

-You will leave the Gobi on a plane that will take off from a private airfield for a 2-hour flight northwards (alternatively, you could take a 7-hour drive by Cesna Caravan) to the Khan Khentii Wilderness.
+You will leave the Gobi on a plane that will take off from a private airfield for a 2-hour flight northwards (by Cessna Caravan), alternatively, you could take a 7-hour drive, to the Khan Khentii Wilderness.
 This is a protected area of Taiga forest and mountains that extend up to Siberia.
 The southern edge of the Khentii transitions from steppe to forest, creating a beautiful landscape of wildflower meadows, larch and birch woodlands.

 Private Ger Camping